Dev-Ahmed-Alaa/Dev-Ahmed-Alaa/README.md

 ### 👨‍💻 About Me

-[cite_start]A results-driven **Software Engineer** with 8 years of extensive experience in designing and developing scalable, secure, and high-performance web applications[cite: 5]. [cite_start]My expertise lies in **microservices architecture**, backend development, and database optimization[cite: 6]. [cite_start]I have a proven track record of enhancing system efficiency, refactoring legacy applications, and delivering production-ready solutions[cite: 6]. [cite_start]I am adept at writing clean, maintainable, and testable code across multiple technologies including PHP, Node.js, and Python[cite: 7].
+A results-driven **Software Engineer** with 8 years of extensive experience in designing and developing scalable, secure, and high-performance web applications[cite: 5]. [cite_start]My expertise lies in **microservices architecture**, backend development, and database optimization[cite: 6]. [cite_start]I have a proven track record of enhancing system efficiency, refactoring legacy applications, and delivering production-ready solutions[cite: 6]. [cite_start]I am adept at writing clean, maintainable, and testable code across multiple technologies including PHP, Node.js, and Python[cite: 7].

 ---